techouse/alfred-stackoverflow/README.md

-# StackExchange Search for Alfred
+# StackOverflow Search for Alfred